LexiFi/dead_code_analyzer/docs/methods/METHODS.md

 ### Warning 36: unused-ancestor

 This warning is disabled by default.
-I can be enabled by passing the `-w +36` to the compiler.
+It can be enabled by passing `-w +36` to the compiler.

 Description:
 ```